-In this paper we have employed vector autoregressions (VARs) to examine the monetary transmission mechanism in Pakistan.
-Given the lack of consensus about the workings of the monetary transmission mechanism in Pakistan this methodology allows us to place minimal restrictions on how monetary shocks affect the economy, which is a distinct advantage.
+minimal restrictions on how monetary shocks affect the economy, which is a distinct advantage.
 In addition, this approach recognizes explicitly the simultaneity between monetary policy and macroeconomic developments, that is, the dependence of monetary policy on other economic variables (the policy reaction function), as well as the dependence of economic variables on monetary policy.
-The choice of a VAR approach is also inspired by the existence of a large empirical literature using VARs to examine the monetary transmission mechanism, which focuses primarily on reduced-form relationships between monetary policy and output using a small number of variables (for a survey, see Christiano, Eichenbaum, and Evans, 1999).
-The closest antecedents to this paper are Bayoumi and Morsink (2001) for Japan and Disyatat and Vongsinsirikul (2003) for Thailand, which explores the working of the transmission mechanism.
+The choice of a VAR approach is also inspired by the existence of a large empirical literature using VARs to examine the very mechanism, which focuses primarily on reduced-form relationships between monetary policy and output using a small number of variables.

-As the reduced-form errors are typically correlated, this makes the impulse responses unreliable for analysis.
-Therefore, the VAR is identified using a Choleski decomposition, which isolates the underlying structural errors by recursive orthogonalization, with the innovation in the first equation untransformed, the innovation in the second equation taken as orthogonal to the first, and so on.
-The ordering determines the level of exogeneity of the variables, so current shocks to activity are assumed independent of current shocks to all the other variables in the system, while current shocks to monetary policy variable are assumed to be affected by current shocks to all other variables.
-We begin our analysis with our basic model which gives us the combined impact of monetary policy on output and prices.
-For the assessment of effectiveness of different channels, we have estimated four separate models.
-In order to assess the relative strength of a particular channel of monetary transmission a common solution is to compare policy's estimated effects with its impact, with the channel in question econometrically 'turned off'.
-If the remaining equations are assumed to be unchanged by this intervention, then the difference between the two responses can be interpreted as a gauge of the channels' contribution.
-We have estimated four models (representing the four channels) by first endogenizing and afterwards exogenizing the variable of choice representing a particular channel.
-Therefore, by appending our basic model with a variable of interest such as, credit to private sector (Loans) for credit channel, and compare the results obtained with the Loans exogenized in the same model.
-The following are the models with the order of variables given:
+As the reduced-form errors are typically correlated, this makes the impulse responses unreliable.
+Therefore, VAR is identified using a Choleski decomposition, which isolates the underlying structural errors by recursive orthogonalization, with the innovation in the first equation untransformed the innovation in the second equation taken as orthogonal to the first, and so on.
+The ordering determines the level of exogeneity of the variables therefore current shocks to activity are assumed independent of current shocks to all the other variables in the system; while current shocks to monetary policy variable are assumed to be affected by current shocks to all other variables.

+We begin with our basic model that gives us the combined impact of monetary policy on output and prices.
+For the assessment of effectiveness of different channels, we estimate four separate models.
+In order to assess the relative strength of a particular channel of monetary transmission, a common solution is to compare policy's estimated effects with its impact, with the channel in question econometrically 'turned off'.
+If the remaining equations are assumed unchanged by this intervention, then the difference between the two responses can be interpreted as a gauge of the channels' contribution.

+We estimate four models (representing the four channels) by first endogenizing and afterwards exogenizing the variable of choice representing a particular channel.
+Therefore, by appending our basic model with a variable of interest, such as credit to private sector (Loans) for credit channel, and compare the results obtained with the Loans exogenized in the same model.
+Following are the models with the order of variables: